EarthPol/earthpol.com/docs/Support/ServerRules.md

 3.4 - **Map Art**: Only allowed in specific areas, following content guidelines that exclude violence, discrimination, and NSFW themes.
 ### Section 4.
 Combat and PvP
 4.1 - **Combat Engagement**: Combat is permitted.
 Post-defeat engagement rules apply.
 Spawn camping is banned.
 Nation Spawn or Town Spawn camping/killing is banned.
-Pushing players out of claims while AFK is also prohibited.

 4.2 - **Claim Hopping**: Using claims to avoid combat or gain an advantage is prohibited.
 ### Section 5.
 Naming and Representation